kno2502/amazon-associates-link-builder/readme.txt

 == Changelog ==

+= 1.4.1 - February 23, 2017 =
+* Updated error messages to provide more detailed information on how to troubleshoot errors
+* Fix: Amazon search button not working in text mode.
+* Fix: Amazon logo size with other plugin editors
+* Fix: Problem with shortcode creation modal dialog hanging in some cases.
+* Fix: General fixes to remove PHP notices.

 = 1.4 - January 18, 2017 =
 * Conditions of Use have been updated with a worldwide version.
 Please review the updated [Conditions of Use](https://s3.amazonaws.com/aalb-public-resources/documents/AssociatesLinkBuilder-ConditionsOfUse-2017-01-17.pdf) for the terms which are applicable to your use.
 * Enhancement: Now, you can create text links to Amazon products using amazon_textlink short code.
 Check [reference guide](https://s3.amazonaws.com/aalb-public-resources/documents/AssociatesLinkBuilder-Guide-HowToCreateTextLinks.pdf) for more details.